Gross motor skills: Birth to 5 years

-- Beginning to skate and swim
+- Begins to skate and swim

-- Climbing well
+- Climbs well

 This information is a general guide to help you determine if your child is progressing at the rate expected for his or her age.
 Please keep in mind that each child is unique and develops skills at their own rate.